Skip to main content ↓

 There’s something to be said about having a CRM that is familiar and intuitive to your employees.
 However, the UI and capabilities of a custom-built CRM can vary greatly from other leading CRM offerings.

 Are your contacts and leads where they should be?
 Is it easy to log and record a call?
-How about setting appointments and reminders for nurturing current clients?
+How about setting appointments and reminders to nurture current clients?
 These should be in consistent, easy-to-find locations.

 Quality off-the-shelf CRM packages are built around a history of trial and error, user studies, and feedback.
 The consistency of aesthetics and usability is part of what you’re paying for.